 - If you are using “by” you are writing a strategy, not an objective.
 Try again.

-Example: To secure 15 blog posts on UK-based lingerie blogs within 2 months
+Example: To secure 15 blog posts on UK-based style blogs within 2 months

 One step down in the PR planning process are the strategies.
 Poor strategies, they are the most misunderstood of all!
 Strategies are simply the “how” that, when done correctly, will help to ensure you meet your stated objective.
 Your strategies are also the guidelines that set up the strategic direction of your programs (ie your tactics).